Blogs & Websites

 <img data-src="image.jpg" class="lazyload" />

-and the code with srcset will look like this
+The code with srcset will look like this.

 <img data-src="image.jpg" data-srcset="image2x.jpg 2x" class="lazyload" />